egabad/ecdsa-node/README.md

 The application should connect to the default server port (3042) automatically!

 _Hint_ - Use [nodemon](https://www.npmjs.com/package/nodemon) instead of `node` to automatically restart the server on any changes.

+## Modificatons
+- [x] Applied digital signatures for transfers
+- [x] Used nonces to prevent replay attacks